Website traffic is often cited as one of the most important factors in determining digital marketing success.

 Regularly check for broken links, and fix them

-Step 6: Invest on Paid Advertising
+Step 6: Invest in Paid Advertising

 We can consider this as an optional step depending on the results generated by the previous steps.

-The idea of using paid advertising is to cut down time.
+The idea of using paid advertising is to cut downtime.
 Paid advertising—and other paid channels— can virtually generate traffic instantly, as long as you have the budget.

 Find the right balance between your paid advertising budget and time invested.
 Doing this correctly can maximize the generated website traffic in six months.